 (1) To rename the Seamless GDPFS Collaborative Framework (Annex of Resolution 58 (Cg-18)) as the WIPPS Collaborative Framework;

-[Secretariat, Japan]

-(2) To change the title of the Manual on the Global Data-processing and Forecasting System (WMO-No. 485) to the Manual on the WMO Integrated Processing and Prediction System; and [Secretariat, Japan]
+(2) To change the title of the Manual on the Global Data-processing and Forecasting System (WMO-No. 485) to the Manual on the WMO Integrated Processing and Prediction System; and

-(3) To change the title of the Guide on the Global Data-processing System (WMO-No. 305) to the Guide to the WMO Integrated Processing and Prediction System; [Secretariat, Japan]
+(3) To change the title of the Guide on the Global Data-processing System (WMO-No. 305) to the Guide to the WMO Integrated Processing and Prediction System

 Encourages INFCOM to accelerate the evolution of WIPPS following the WIPPS Roadmap and WIPPS Collaborative Framework;

-[Secretariat, Japan]

-[Secretariat, Japan]

 Requests the Executive Council to continue to oversee the implementation of WIPPS and report on progress;

-Authorizes the Secretary-General, in consultation with the president of INFCOM, to replace GDPFS with WIPPS as necessary in WMO publications including the Technical Regulations (WMO-No. 49), Manuals and Guides; [Secretariat, Japan]
+Authorizes the Secretary-General, in consultation with the president of INFCOM, to replace GDPFS with WIPPS as necessary in WMO publications including the Technical Regulations (WMO-No. 49), Manuals and Guides;

 Urges Members to develop pilot projects identified in the WIPPS Collaborative Framework and the Roadmap.